content-strategy-forum/csf-glossary/user-story.md

 <!-- PRIMARY PARAGRAPH(S) OF DEFINITION -->

-A user story is a content development (or content revision) technique that helps identify the specific information needs a user may have, which in turn allows being able to produce content that more directly and effectively address those needs.
+A user story is a content development (or revision) technique used in information-as-product situations (versus information-as-persuasion) that helps writers identify the key elements they need to address in their copy in order for it to be worthwhile.
+By precisely identifying audience type, specific task, need to fulfill _and_ how user think and talk about those needs, writers produce copy that helps users more effectively with a given need.

 <!-- FIGURE -->
 <figure>